UoA-CARES/hpc-client/docs/hpc-client/python_api.md

 - jobs being deleted
 - jobs being preempted

-If you submit too many jobs at once, the scheduler may reject new submissions.
+If you submit too many jobs, the scheduler will reject new submissions.

-For large sweeps, submit in batches.
+For large sweeps, submit in batches to avoid hitting the limit.

 Example: